Japan approves energy plan reinstating nuclear power

 Japan will do as much as possible to increase renewable energy supplies, Motegi said.
 The government has set up a ministerial level group to study boosting such energy sources.

-In the plan on Friday, Japan said it would aim to surpass renewable energy targets in past plans.
+In the plan on Friday, Japan said it would aim go beyond renewable energy targets in past plans.

-A footnote in the document said previous plans had set a target for renewable energy sources to contribute 13.5 percent of total power generation in 2020 and around 20 percent in 2030.
-Renewable energy sources, including hydro power, contributed around 10 percent of the country's energy by 2012.
+A footnote in Friday's document mentioned that previous plans had set a target for renewable energy sources to contribute 13.5 percent of total power generation in 2020 and around 20 percent in 2030.
+Renewable energy sources, including hydropower, contributed around 10 percent of the country's energy as of 2012.

 The decision to reinstate nuclear power is likely to be unpopular and Prime Minister Shinzo Abe had to spend months convincing sceptical members of his ruling Liberal Democratic Party as well as coalition partner New Komeito, which opposes atomic energy, to accept the final draft of the plan.